laurasiiia/laurasiiia/README.md

 #

   #### ✨ Hello there!
 Welcome to my profile!
-I'm a 20 year old web development student :) I dropped off Nursing College to follow my dream to study the world of technology! 👾 I have a passion of creating experiences and expressing feelings into every piece of creation. 🎨 Currently studing Front-End but looking foward to learn everything about Back-End too! 🌱 Thanks for stopping by, see you around! 🌸
+I'm a 20 year old web development student :) I dropped off Nursing College to follow my dream to study the world of technology! 👾 I have a passion of creating experiences and expressing feelings into every piece of creation. 🎨 Currently studing Front-End and engaging on C# and VB.NET! 🌱 Thanks for stopping by, see you around! 🌸

   #